dhelper/NotifyPropertyWeaver/README.md

 ## License

-Fody is licensed under MIT.
+Licensed under MIT.
 Refer to license.txt for more information.